khimo/khimo.github.io/bli-guides/_how-tos/howto-siri-shortcuts.md

   <p><strong>The video exemplifies the configuration process.</strong></p>

-  <p>You can find another great use example of this functionality in our <a href="https://khimo.github.io/bli-guides/how-tos/hey-siri-play-bbc-in-b-and-o">"Hey Siri, play the BBC on B&O"</a> tutorial.</p>
+  <p>You can find another great use example of this functionality in our <a href="https://khimo.github.io/bli-guides/how-tos/hey-siri-play-bbc-in-b-and-o">"Hey Siri, run play the BBC on B&O"</a> tutorial.</p>

   </div>
   <div class="col-sm-4">